Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto: Viceroy and Governor General of India

 In 1905, following the resignation of Lord Curzon of Kedleston, Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto, was appointed Viceroy and Governor-General of India.
 He served in this role until 1910, following in the footsteps of his great-grandfather, the first Lord Minto.
 During his tenure, Lord Minto faced significant political challenges and introduced notable reforms.

-One of the most significant reforms during his tenure was the Indian Councils Act of 1909, commonly known as the Morley-Minto Reforms.
+One of the most significant reforms during his tenure was the Indian Councils Act 1909, commonly known as the Morley-Minto Reforms.
 These reforms were a collaborative effort between John Morley, the Secretary of State for India, and Lord Minto.
 The reforms aimed to introduce a limited form of self-governance by expanding the legislative councils and allowing for greater Indian representation.
 This move was a response to the growing Indian nationalist movement and demands for political participation.
 John Morley famously argued that “Reforms may not save the Raj, but if they don’t, nothing else will.”
 In response, Minto expressed his belief in the resilience of British rule, stating, “The Raj will not disappear in India as long as the British race remains what it is, because we shall fight for the Raj as hard as we have ever fought, if it comes to fighting, and we shall win as we have always won.”

 Lord Minto’s tenure was also marked by significant political unrest and the rise of revolutionary activities.
 The Partition of Bengal in 1905, which divided the largely Muslim eastern areas from the largely Hindu western areas, was a particularly controversial decision.
 This move led to widespread protests and was eventually reversed in 1911.
 Additionally, on November 15, 1909, two bombs were hurled at Lord Minto and his wife near Raipur Gate of Ahmedabad, although they were not harmed in the attack.

 For his lifetime of service, Lord Minto was made a Knight Companion of the Garter.
 He was succeeded by Lord Hardinge of Penshurst in 1910.
 The Morley-Minto Reforms laid the groundwork for future constitutional developments in India, representing a step towards greater Indian participation in governance, although they were also criticized for being too limited.

 Marriage

 He married, on 28 July 1883, Lady Mary Caroline Grey, daughter of Charles Grey and his wife, Caroline Eliza Farquhar.
-She was the sister of Albert Grey, 4th Earl Grey, Sybil Beauclerk, Duchess of St Albans, Louisa McDonnell, Countess of Antrim and Lady Victoria Dawnay.
+She was the sister of Albert Grey, 4th Earl Grey, Sybil Beauclerk, Duchess of St Albans, Louisa McDonnell, Countess of Antrim, and Lady Victoria Dawnay.
 They had five children: